-LU Grad/LINC Scholar -

-Mathematics 2007

-PhD - Iowa State University

-2014.
-Currently Statistician

-and Data Scientist, Intel

-Corporation.
-Chandler, Arizona

-Academic Mentoring Developmental for Intentional Outcomes.
+LU Grad/LINC Scholar - Mathematics 2007 PhD - Iowa State University 2014.
+Currently Statistician and Data Scientist, Intel Corporation.
+Chandler, Arizona Developmental Academic Mentoring for Intentional Outcomes.
 Mentoring, as traditionally defined, does not adequately describe the support the LINC team provided for program scholars.
 LINC's STEM faculty embraced hands-on nurturing, deemed necessary to retain and influence LINC program participants.
 STEM faculty had to adjust to the reality of who LU students were in general, and LINC scholars in particular, and what influenced their behavior and decisions.
-Many were first generation college students who don't get a lot of encouragement from their family and friends to pursue a STEM college or an advanced degree.
-Reaction from the homefront is generally quite the opposite; they want their children to get a degree and go to work so they can help out financially.
-LU STEM faculty soon discovered that the role of motivator and source of inspiration and encouragement fell on them if the LU and NSF goals were to be achieved.
-For instance, LINC students did not easily or quickly comply with application deadlines, or queries into graduate school or research internship opportunities.
-They were not readily compliant with many other administrative duties that support success.
-When nurtured, however, their brilliance and capabilities became evident.
-Although faculty and staff might grumble that assisting these otherwise bright, talented young people should not be necessary, all realized that we were in the process of creating a mindshift - a process that requires patience, perseverance, and dedication.
-Follow up and follow through were daunting in order to support sustained successes that ultimately created a success culture.
+Many were first generation college students whose home support structure did not include either STEM discipline capabilities or awareness of its importance as a career choice.
+For many, the idea of getting a college degree was a major step forward; pursuing an advanced degree in STEM was something that had not been envisioned.
+Parents wanted, and expected, their children to get a degree and go to work so they could help out financially.
+LU STEM faculty soon discovered that the role of motivator, helping students envision a world apart from their existing world view, and being a source of inspiration and encouragement fell on them if the LU and NSF goals were to be achieved.
+When students were not readily compliant with administrative duties and other required activities that support success, faculty had to bridge the gap so they could connect the dots between activity and success.
+Case in point: LINC students did not easily or quickly comply with application deadlines, or queries into graduate school or research internship opportunities.
+The required participation in summer research internships was an unknown entity, and the activity mostly occurred in unfamiliar places and institutions across the U. S. Rigor and focused preparation for research presentations was a new experience and not readily welcomed, seen as arbitrary, harsh, and unnecessary.
+However STEM faculty's individualized and group counseling and support, their unyielding expectation of excellence, and overall demonstration of care and concern created a nurturing environment wherein students' brilliance and capabilities became evident.
+Students' repetitive winning experiences on a national stage created a success synergy across disciplines and classification among the group.
+Although faculty and staff might grumble that intensive assistance for these otherwise bright, talented young people should not be necessary, all realized that we were in the process of creating a mind shift - a process that requires patience, perseverance, and dedication.
+Over time, although the need for follow up and follow through continued, it became less daunting as a success culture among LINC students began to take form.
 Faculty and peer mentoring training handbooks were developed, along with mentor training, to ensure consistency.
 Student surveys indicated that LINC's mentoring played a role in their success, and program outcomes were a commentary on its overall success.